fieldkit

 The Solution

-fieldkit in nine imports.
+fieldkit in 18 imports.

 Each module is the public surface of a working article.
 Read the API reference, drop the import in, ship.